nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   </p>

-3. UI sends the Command to `Logic#InternshipCatalogueParser` , which uses the keyword `event` to identify this as an event command and sends the remainder of the command ` add na/... ` to `Logic#EventCatalogueParser`
+Step 3.
+UI sends the Command to `Logic#InternshipCatalogueParser` , which uses the keyword `event` to identify this as an event command and sends the remainder of the command ` add na/... ` to `Logic#EventCatalogueParser`

-4. `EventCatalogueParser` identifies the add event command using the keyword `add`, then calls the `EventAddCommandParser` passing the arguments (everything except the keyword `and`) to be parsed.
+Step 4. `EventCatalogueParser` identifies the add event command using the keyword `add`, then calls the `EventAddCommandParser` passing the arguments (everything except the keyword `and`) to be parsed.

-5. `EventAddCommandParser` tokenizes the arguments and creates an `Event` Object , which is then passed into a ` new EventAddCommand(event)` instance and the instance is returned by `EventAddCommandParser`.
+Step 5. `EventAddCommandParser` tokenizes the arguments and creates an `Event` Object , which is then passed into a ` new EventAddCommand(event)` instance and the instance is returned by `EventAddCommandParser`.

-6. Then `LogicManager` passes the current `model` instance to `execute` method of  `EventAddCommand` instance.
+Step 6.
+Then `LogicManager` passes the current `model` instance to `execute` method of  `EventAddCommand` instance.

-7. `EventAddCommand` instance uses the model object to find the `seletedInternship` and passes it to the `Event` object to initialise the `internship` variable inside the `Event` object.
+Step 7. `EventAddCommand` instance uses the model object to find the `seletedInternship` and passes it to the `Event` object to initialise the `internship` variable inside the `Event` object.

-8. `Event` object is then added to the `UniqueEventList` using the `addEvent` method of `model`.
+Step 8. `Event` object is then added to the `UniqueEventList` using the `addEvent` method of `model`.

 The *Sequence Diagram* for the adding the `Event` is below: